 This is usually the opening question and, as first impressions are key, one of the most important.
-Begin your answer with an overview of your highest qualification then running through the jobs you’ve held so far in your career.
-You can follow the same structure of your CV, giving examples of a achievements and the skills you’ve picked up along the way.
-Don’t go into too much details, your interviewer will ask for you to expand on any areas where they’d like more information.
+Begin your answer with an overview of your highest qualification, then run through the jobs you’ve held so far in your career.
+You can follow the same structure of your CV, giving examples of achievements and the skills you’ve picked up along the way.
+Don’t go into too much details, your interviewer will ask you to expand on any areas where they’d like more information.

 What are your strengths

-Pick the three biggest attributes that you think will get you the job and give examples of how you have used that strengths in a work situation.
-They could be tangible such as proficiency in a particular computer language, or intangible skills such as good man-management.
+Pick the three biggest attributes that you think will get you the job and give examples of how you have used these strengths in a work situation.
+They could be tangible such as proficiency in a particular computer language, or intangible skills such as good man management.